Stanels42/learningjournal/coders-computer.md

 | ls                      | list contents           |
 | ls -a                   | list hidden contents    |
 | file                    | give infomation about current file |

+The console allow you to do everything that a file explorer can but with expierence you can more efficently navagate your files.